 The digital age has presented a whole new set of challenges and considerations when it comes to color.
 First off, when it comes to using color online you are restricted to using an RGB color system that constructs all the color from a combination of Red, Green, and Blue colors.
 The reason this matters is that offline, when you print your [brand] colors, that method uses either CMYK or Pantone colors.
 In short, the color you see online rarely achieves the level of vibrancy and richness you see in a printed piece.

-While we are on the topic of color systems, it is well worth mentioning that Pantone selects and promotes a color of the year every January.
+While we are on the topic of color systems, it is well worth mentioning that the Pantone Color Institute selects and promotes a color of the year every January.
 This represents a symbolic color selection; a color snapshot of what they see taking place in our culture that serves as an expression of a mood and an attitude.
-For the first time in 2016, Pantone introduced two shades, Rose Quartz and Serenity, as colors of the year.
+In Pantone’s history, 2022 will mark the first time a hue has been created for Color of the Year.
+It was designed with the intent to be a color whose courageous presence encourages creativity.
+Appropriately, Very Peri has the power to exude an optimistic, spirited, creative attitude for a world of real imagination in an age of digital innovation.
 The winning color is a much-anticipated event as it drives fashion, paint, home décor, cosmetics, and fashion trends for the year.

 How color is used in web design can even determine how successful your conversion rate optimization (CRO) is.
 There are several factors in achieving CRO.
 In fact, here are seven tips.

 When selecting colors for websites there are essentially three structures to consider.

 - Base colors – typically a brand color scheme.
 Base colors help break up the background by using colors that are neither boring nor flashy.